cleytonVale/Games-with-python/README.md

 # Games-with-python
-Games developed in Alura Python course ( Development Python Web)
+Games has been developed in Alura course ( Development Python Web)